Masterarbeiten / Master theses

 Project key topics: Hardware and software development, electric fields, data analysis

-Project work scope: Closely supported by KIT engineers and industry experts
+Project work scope: Closely supported by KIT engineers and HV experts

 Project timeline: Available immediately